Bryndís Guðmundsdóttir: Club career

 In January 2013, she was selected to the 2013 All-Star game.

-Bryndís missed the first half of the 2014–2015 season due to personal reasons but returned to help Keflavík reach the Cup finals and the Úrvalsdeild finals.
+Bryndís missed the first half of the 2014–2015 season for personal reasons but returned to help Keflavík reach the Cup finals and the Úrvalsdeild finals.

 In the beginning of the 2015–2016 season, Bryndís developed a rift with newly hired Keflavík head coach Margrét Sturlaugsdóttir which ended with Bryndís reaching an agreement with Keflavík to terminate her contract and Margrét stepping down as assistant coach of the Icelandic national basketball team.
 Shortly after, Bryndís signed a 2-year contract with the reigning national champions Snæfell.
 In her first game she scored the game winning basket by lobbing in an inbound pass from Haiden Palmer with 0.3 seconds remaining, giving Snæfell a 95-93 victory over Stjarnan.
 With Snæfell, she won both the Icelandic Cup and the national championship.
 She helped Snæfell again to the finals in 2017 where they met her former team Keflavík.
 In the finals, Keflavík proved to be to strong and won 3-1.

 After sitting out the 2017–2018 season due to pregnancy, Bryndís returned to Keflavík in July 2018.
 For the season, Bryndís averaged 9.7 points and 7.4 rebounds during 2018–19 season, helping Keflavík to the Úrvalsdeild finals, and was named to the Úrvalsdeild Domestic All-First Team for the eight time.

 On 30 August 2019, Bryndís announced her retirement from basketball, in part due to problems with her surgically repaired knee.